wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 https://wpaffiliatemanager.com/screen-shots/

 == Changelog ==

+= 1.9.7 =
+- Affiliate Homepage content can now be customized in the settings (Affiliates->Settings->Affiliate Registration).
+- "Terms and Conditions" section is now available under "Affiliate Registration" tab.

 = 1.9.6 =
 - Added Polish language translation to the plugin.
 The translation file was submitted by Krzysztof Gorecki.